NSH2022/Temporal-Graph-Based-Digital-Twin/README.md

 ## Dataset
 -----
-Total number of 200 graph data samples are provided in ``data`` directory.
+A total number of 200 graph data samples are provided in ``data`` directory.

 ## Requirements